joagre/ratatoskr/ideas/r.md

 No more no less.

-> **NOTE**
-> There is no fall through mechanism and the `default` keyword is
-> optional.
-Switch fall through must be next most expensive mistake
-> not counting Hoare's null pointer.
+**Note:** The `switch`expression does not include a fall-through mechanism, and the use of the `default` keyword is optional.
+The absence of switch fall-through makes the world a little bit better.
 YMMV.

-## Value expressions

-### Enumeration
+### Enumeration -- `a.b`

-Enumeration introduces named constans and can enhance code readability and maintainability.
-An named constant can have an optional constant value, of any type, attached to it.
+The Enumeration expression introduces named constants, improving code readability and maintainability.
+A named constant can optionally have a value of any type.

+Like this:

 ```
 enum Color {